Chart Color Schemes

 Fraser Rise features high concentrations of family households, with a higher-than-average median household size

-Family households account for 87.3% of all households, including 56.6% couples with children, 17.7% couples without children, and 12.2% single parent families.
-Non-family households make up the remaining 12.7%, with lone person households at 11.4% and group households comprising 1.2%.
-The median household size is 3.2 people, larger than the Greater Melbourne average of 3.0.
+Family households constitute 87.3% of all households, including 56.6% couples with children, 17.7% couples without children, and 12.2% single parent families.
+Non-family households comprise the remaining 12.7%, with lone person households at 11.4% and group households making up 1.2%.
+The median household size is 3.2 people, which is larger than the Greater Melbourne average of 3.0.

 Frequently Asked Questions - Households